mbc-engineering/cmdlet/Readme.md

 ### How to use:

 Just run the setup to install and register the provider on your system.
-But if you want to try it first, without installation or as portable version, you can import the `MongoDbGridFsProvider.dll` with the ```Import-Module``` by your own.
+But if you want to try it first, without installation or as portable version, you can import the `MongoDbGridFsProvider.psd1` with the ```Import-Module``` by your own.

 Check the `MongoDbGridFs` Provider is correctly installed with
 ```powershell